 This is simple.
 Do not take it upon yourself to change the time of a signing.
 If you call to confirm a signing with the signer and they ask to change it to a different time, before agreeing, tell them you need to check with title to make sure that is ok.
 For all you know title has that time for a reason.
 They need it to sign by a certain time in order to fund the loan.

 I have seen notaries even change the date of the signing because the next day would work better for them.
 They call the signer, get it changed and then sign the next day.
 Now the lender can’t accept the documents because the dates don’t match.
 Basically, if the time needs to be changed, always check with your client first.
 Most of the time it’s ok for the time change, but you need approval from your clients first.
 Plus you ALWAYS want to keep them in the loop as far as any issues or possible changes.

 4. Giving Legal Advice or Personal Opinions

 As a mobile notary you will sign more than just real estate signings.
-These also include structured settlements, debt consolodation, deeds, wills, and POA’s.
+These also include structured settlements, debt settlement, deeds, wills, and POA’s.
 Our job for the most part is to verify identity of the signer and notarize documents.
 Our job is not to give our opinions or advice on what they are signing.
 Plenty of signings or loans have been ruined because of the advice or opinions the notary may have had.